foundriesio/docs/source/reference-manual/boards/beagleboneblack.rst

 previous section to an SD Card.
 This contains the :term:`system image` that the device will boot.

-By default Beaglebone black boots from internal eMMC.
+By default Beaglebone Black boots from internal eMMC.
 There are several ways to avoid this:

    * Press S2 button before powering on